 However, competition for salaried places can be tough depending on which subject you’re applying for.
 If you want to teach a relatively popular subject such as English or Primary, you may be hard-pressed to gain a salaried place.
 According to UCAS, over 13,000 applications were made to the School Direct (Salaried) route in 2018-19, but less than 3,000 were placed.

 (There are other ways of earning a salary while you train too.)

 If you’re looking to teach a subject such as Physics or Maths, you might have better luck getting on the salaried route, as there is greater demand for these teachers.
 On the other hand, if you want to teach one of these shortage subjects, you might find yourself in a better position on the non-salaried teacher training route.

-On the non-salaried (bursary) teacher training route, also known as School Direct (tuition fee) or SCITT, you’re entitled to apply for a student loan to cover your costs, and there are tax-free bursaries available ranging between £9,000 and £26,000 for many secondary subjects.
-These are particularly generous for Maths, Sciences, and Languages – £26,000 with £6,000 further paid during the first years of your teaching career.
-However, if you wanted to teach Primary, for example, there are no government bursaries available (although you’ll still be entitled to a student loan).
+On the non-salaried (bursary) teacher training route, also known as School Direct (tuition fee) or SCITT, you’re entitled to apply for a student loan to cover your costs, and there are tax-free bursaries available ranging between £7,000 and £24,000 for some secondary subjects.
+However, if you wanted to teach Primary or English, for example, there are no government bursaries available (although you’ll still be entitled to a student loan).

 The other thing to consider is that on the non-salaried route, you’ll be eligible to apply for scholarships awarded by national institutions.
-If you want to teach Maths, Physics, Computing, Languages, Geography or Chemistry, you can apply for scholarships worth between £17,000 and £28,000 instead of a bursary.
+If you want to teach Maths, Physics, Computing or Chemistry, you can apply for scholarships worth between £26,000 instead of a bursary.